prashantsihag03/Diabetes-Prediction-/README.md

 # Diabetes-Prediction-
-Predicting diabetes using logistic algorithm in python
+Predicting diabetes using logistic regression in python